Telephone: 604 444-4889

 About the ContributorsSachiko Murakami

 Sachiko Murakami is the author of the poetry collections The Invisibility Exhibit (Talonbooks, 2008), a finalist for the Governor General’s Literary Award and the Gerald Lampert Memorial Award, and Rebuild (Talonbooks, 2011).
-She has been a literary worker for numerous presses, journals, and organizations, and is Poetry Editor for Insomniac Press.
-She is the initiator of the online collaborative poetry projects Project Rebuild and PowellStreetHenko.ca.
-Born and raised in Vancouver, she currently lives in Toronto.
+She is the creator of the online poetry projects Project Rebuild (projectrebuild.ca), HENKO (powellstreethenko.ca), WIHTBOAM (whenihavethebodyofaman.com), and co-creator of FIGURE (figureoracle.com), an online poetry oracle, with Angela Rawlings.
+Her website is sachikomurakami.com.